shopware/shopware/src/Docs/platform/5-orm/4-extensions.md

 You can extend existing entities by creating an `EntityExtension`.
 The extension must implement the `Shopware\Core\Framework\ORM\EntityExtensionInterface` interface and has access to the fields within an entity.
 You can even manipulate the core fields by adding flags and so on.
-When changing core fields, keep in mind that it can make you system behave inconsistent!
+When changing core fields, keep in mind that it can make your system behave inconsistently!

 ## Creating an extension